-All written requests must be turned into your CSO by Tuesday at 5PM so they can be shared with the team and discussed at staffing.
-The Treatment Court Judge will make the final decision about your request.
+All written requests must be turned in to your CSO by MONDAY at 5PM so they can be shared with the Team and discussed on Wednesday.
+The DUI Court Judge will make the final decision about your request.

 SPECIAL REQUESTS